verdigado/rocketchat2matrix/README.md

   - Individual logos of *netzbegruenung* and *verdigado* have been replaced by a generic sunflower
   - Skin colour tones and genders have been ignored in the manual translation, using the neutral versions
 - Discussions are not translated, yet, as they have a channel-like data structure which probably should be translated to threads
+- Several state change events are not translated, as the previous state is unknown, but the final state should be equal
+- If the root message of a thread is deleted or of a deleted user, the thread will be skipped

 ## Contributing